surveyjs/survey-library/docs/Troubleshooting.md

 * **Survey uses an unregistered custom question component**
 If you implement a custom question component, add it to the survey's `ComponentCollection`.
 For more information, refer to the following help topic: [Create Specialized Question Types](https://surveyjs.io/survey-creator/documentation/create-specialized-question-types).

+## Survey questions share same values

+**Issue**: When a user answers a question, other questions are simultaneously set to the same value.

+**Solution**: Ensure that each survey question has a unique [name](https://surveyjs.io/form-library/documentation/question#name).
+If you specify a [question.valueName] property, ensure it is unique.

+    > NOTE: You may wish to intentionally set the `valueName` property for a group of questions to allow them share the same value.
+For a usage example, refer to the following help article: [Merge Question Values](https://surveyjs.io/form-library/documentation/design-survey-merge-question-values).